misho-kr/ansible-zabbix-deployment/README.md

 * [LDAP authenticaiton setup](https://github.com/CumulusNetworks/ansible-role-activedirectory-auth-client) on the server
 * Add support to run the playbook on RedHat, Fedora amd Ubuntu 16
 * Deployment of Zabbix proxy server
+* Deployment of JMX Gateway
 * Fix the bug that breaks the MySQL schema creation and submit PR to Ansible
-* Implement deployment of Zabbix proxy server
+* Create host screen after registering an agent host with Zabbix server